7 min read

 But it can be a daunting task – not to mention emotionally challenging.

 Our guide is here to help you with writing a eulogy.
-Read on to find out how to start a eulogy, what to include, and how long it should be.
+Read on to find out how to start, what to include, and how long it should be.

 Plus, find helpful links to eulogy templates and examples.